 Trinity Grammar School

-The building design incorporates many architectural finishes including acoustic paneling, feature metalwork, brickwork, brick paving, alucobond cladding and aluminum sunshades.
-The design focus has been energy efficiency through passive building design principles, natural ventilation and thermal mass.
-Water efficiency is gained through efficient hydraulic fixture.
+The building design incorporates many architectural finishes including acoustic panelling, feature metalwork, brickwork, brick paving, alucobond cladding and aluminium sunshades.
+The design focus was to ensure the building was energy and water efficient, which was achieved through passive building design principles, natural ventilation, and thermal mass for energy, and an efficient hydraulic fixture for water conservation.

-As the project was located within the grounds of Trinity Grammar School, the construction required close co-ordination with the school in order to minimize disruptions to the campus.
+As the project was located within the grounds of Trinity Grammar School, close co-ordination with the school was required in order to minimise disruptions to the campus throughout construction.